tomjwells/coti-node-monitoring/README.md

 ## 2. Create a `.env` File

 The `.env` file defines important environment variables used to set up the monitoring.
-Create a `.env` file in the `coti-node-monitoring` directory, enter your environment variables in the following format:
+Create a `.env` file in the `coti-node-monitoring` directory and enter your environment variables in the following format:

 ```.env
 SERVERNAME="<your-node-domain.tld>"